tork-a/adi_driver/doc/index.rst

    $ roslaunch adi_driver adis16470.launch with_rviz:=true

-This launch file has several argument which configure the system.
+This launch file has several arguments which configure the system.

 - ``with_filter``: Start a filter node of ``imu_filter_madgwick``
   package to estimate the IMU's pose using Extended Kalman